mnot/I-D/for-the-users/draft.md

 using the network that the router operates within.

-This does not mean that end users have ultimate priority; there may be cases where genuine technical need of another party requires that end user requirements compromise.
+This does not mean that end users have ultimate priority; there may be cases where genuine technical need requires compromise.
 However, such tradeoffs need to be carefully examined, and avoided when there are alternate means of achieving the desired goals.
 If they cannot be, these choices and reasoning SHOULD be carefully documented.

 For example, IPv6 {{RFC2460}} identifies each client with a unique address -- even though this provides a way to track end user activity and helps identify them -- because it is technically